liya28/AIOStuBu/README.md

 ### Singleton Pattern
 Classes that implements IService use the Singleton pattern.
 ### Observer Pattern
-Pomodoro in Core uses observer/listener pattern.
+Pomodoro in Core uses observer/listener pattern for .

 ## User Data/File Handling